-The Tax Cuts and Jobs Act (TCJA) triggered the IRS to revise the federal Form W-4.
+The introduction of the Tax Cuts and Jobs Act (TCJA) triggered the IRS to majorly revise the federal W-4 back in 2020.
 Among a number of changes, the most significant was the removal of federal withholding allowances.

 Chart of state-by-state W-4 requirements

-Below is a chart summarizing W-4 requirements by state.
+Click the image below to download a handy chart summarizing W-4 requirements by state.
 Just remember, state requirements change often so you should always double check this information against your state's Department of Revenue website.
-To download a print-friendly PDF version, click on the image below.